Elevate-the-Future/rosies/README.md

-# rosies
+# Rosie's
-Project Falcon: Website for Rosie's
+Project Falcon: Website for Rosie's by Alvin Zheng